alonsosfera/alonsosfera/README.md

 ### Hi there, I'm Alonso 👋

-## I'm a Full Stack Software Engineer! 💻
+## I'm a Frontend Software Engineer! 💻

-- 🌱 I’m currently learning server side rendering
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- ✈️ Fun fact: I love to travel

 ### Languages and Tools: